📢 Announcement: Submissions are now open!

 An example of the input format for the Long track is downloadable here.
 Participants are also allowed to use it as 1-shot example for their model.

 The expected output format will be same of MCIF, please see the GitHub repository.
+An example of the output format (including ACHAP) for the Long track is downloadable here.

 We also provide useful scripts for parsing inputs and outputs, downloadble here.